WICG/indexed-db-observers/EXPLAINER.md

 ## IDBObserver.unobserve(database)
 This stops observation of the given target database connection.
 This will stop all `observe` registrations to the given database connection.

-#### Observer Function
+## Callback Function
-The observer function will be called whenever a transaction is successfully completed on the applicable object store/s.
+The observer callback function will be called whenever a transaction is successfully completed on the applicable object store/s.
 There is one observer callback per applicable transaction.

 The observer functionality starts after the the transaction the observer was created in is completed.
 This allows the creator to read the 'true' state of the world before the observer starts.
 In other words, this allows the developer to control exactly when the observing begins.

 The function will continue observing until either the database connection used to create the transaction is closed (and all pending transactions have completed), or `stop()` is called on the observer.

-###### `changes` Argument
+### `changes` Argument
 The **`changes`** argument includes the following:
 ```js
 changes: {